microtrain/bootcamp/07-JavaScript/06-jQuery.md

 }
 ```

-If eveything worked you will see results similar to the following.
+If everything worked you will see results similar to the following.
 ![results](/img/jquery/results.png)

 In looking at the JSON data you'll notice a date field.
 By default only pull today's picture, looking at the query parameters section in the [API documentation](https://api.nasa.gov/api.html#apod) I see I can pass a date in the form of _YYYY-MM-DDD_ as an additional GET parameter.
 To make things interesting lets add pass a random date every time we call the API.